By Tyson Siegele / SanDiego350

 - Electric Vehicles (EVs): Time-of-Use electricity rates for EVs incentivize EV owners to charge in the middle of the night when the grid is primarily using fossil fuel-based electricity instead of the middle of the day when a much higher percentage of renewable energy is available.
 The pricing needs to change so that electric vehicle owners are more likely to charge when renewable electricity generation is abundant.

 - Transmission charges are added to all electricity.
-The point where the transmission access charge is assessed should be changed from the transmission/distribution interface to the distribution/end-user interface.
+The point where the transmission access charge is assessed should be changed from the distribution/end-user interface to the transmission/distribution interface.
 If that happened, transmission fees would only be attached to electricity that uses the transmission system, and renewable energy production within the distribution grid would no longer be forced to subsidize distant power plants’ infrastructure.
 A point worth noting is that most of those distant power plants, receiving transmission subsidies, run on fossil fuels.

 Fixing these problems would reduce congestion on the system, especially the transmission system, and allow renewable energy to displace fossil fuels on the grid.
 They would provide a more balanced and fair market instead of a market tilted in favor of fossil fuels.
 Both fixes are nearly free to implement.
 The goal is to never have a renewable energy source sitting unused if fossil fuel plants are running.